Package Management In Linux Yum Vs Dnf

-DNF package manager offers to both end users and developers.
+DNF Package Management In Linux Yum Vs Dnf offers to both end users and developers.

 The end user benefit of moving from YUM to DNF means a more authentic experience.
 DNF can also provide this reliability because it does a better job of resolving dependencies.